notangelmario/paquet/docs/updating.md

 # How updates work

 Paquet fetches your app's details every 12 hours at 00:00 UTC.
-This is called a **update cycle**.
-To save on resources, we check for changes to your app's specification and app's manifest.
+This is called an **update cycle**.

-## When does it update?
+During an update cycle, Paquet will fetch your app's manifest file and compare it with the existing data.

-Your app listing will update whenever the manifest's content changes or when the **version number** has been increased in the [app specification](/docs/app-spec.md).
+If there are any changes, Paquet will update your app's details in the database.

-Other changes from the app specification will not trigger the update cycle to update your app.
+Apps are forcefully updated whenever there are changes to the app specification.

-> In the future we will also check if the filename has changed
+This means that if you update your app's specification, Paquet will update your app's details in the database immediately.